con/duct/README.md

 options:
   -h, --help            show this help message and exit --sample-interval SAMPLE_INTERVAL
                         Interval in seconds between status checks of the running process.
+  --output_prefix OUTPUT_PREFIX
+                        Directory in which all logs will be saved.
   --report-interval REPORT_INTERVAL
                         Interval in seconds at which to report aggregated data.
 ```

 ## Testing: